Java flavoured SVG

 Events and Javascript

-To preform an action when an event occurs you just add the event handler to the associated object.
-This is much like HTML except the event names must be all lowercase letters.
+To perform an action when an event occurs, you just add the event handler to the associated object.
+This is much like HTML.
+Events will even bubble up through the DOM as well.
+The event names are expected to be in all lowercase letters.

 Event